hoepeyemi/gwen/CONTRIBUTING.md

-# Contributing to Druid
+# Contributing to Gwen

 We love your input!
-We want to make contributing to Druid as easy and transparent as possible, whether it's:
+We want to make contributing to Gwen as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code